Kunalkrate/TechnoPulse-Ecommerce-webapp/README.md

 const expirationTime = new Date().getTime() + 30 * 24 * 60 * 60 * 1000; // 30 days
 localStorage.setItem('expirationTime', expirationTime);
 ```

-from our [authSlice.js](https://github.com/bradtraversy/proshop-v2/tree/main/frontend/src/slices/authSlice.js) as it's never
-actually used in the project in any way.

 ### BUG: Calculation of prices as decimals gives odd results